sandorex/arcam/README.md

 *Originally named `box`*

 ### Features
-- Sandboxed ephemeral container by default (podman defaults with network turned on)
+- Sandboxed ephemeral container by default (podman defaults)
 - Pass through audio, wayland, ssh-agent easily on demand with flags or config
 - Customize your experience per language, even per project
 - Override dotfiles locally on demand, so you don't have to rebuild image to update dotfiles
 - Automatic passwordless sudo *(or `su` if not installed)*
 - Consistant development environment on any distro, especially useful on immutable distros like fedora atomic
 - Offline use, container initialization process does not require internet connection *(image has to be downloaded of course)*

-## Planned Features
-These are features that are planned but the details are debatable

-- Provide support for devcontainer features
-- Docker support
+- Builtin up-to-date config documentation by running `arcam config options`

 ### Installation
 You can download binary for latest release [here](https://github.com/sandorex/arcam/releases/latest/download/arcam)